Lodewijk van der Helst: Biography

 The artist married in 1677, living on Herengracht.
-He disagreed and quarrelled with his sister about the heritage after their mother died.
 In 1680 a son Lodewijk was baptized.
 He appears to have left the city by 1684 after his wife died who left two children behind.
 His place and date of death is unknown.
 Lodewijks portrait of admiral Augustus Stellingwerf was engraved by Abraham Blooteling.
+His works are housed in several museums, including three in the Rijksmuseum in Amsterdam.